gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 Aspects are inherited by derived types and optionally overriden by those.
-The compiler-generated calls to the user-defined operations are then dispatching whenever it makes sense, i.e. the object in question is of classwide type and the class includes at least one finalized-type.
+The compiler-generated calls to the user-defined operations are then dispatching whenever it makes sense, i.e. the object in question is of class-wide type and the class includes at least one finalized tagged type.

 However note that for simplicity, it is forbidden to change the value of any of those new aspects in derived types.